priyansh210/ns3-marl-uav/doc/source/defiance-design.rst

 Then the :code:`OpenGymMultiAgentInterface` delays calling :code:`AgentApplication::InitiateAction` by the configured actionDelay.
-Per default, :code:`AgentApplication::InitiateAction` sends the received action to all connected :code:`ActionApplications`.
-Because data is transmitted via :code:`OpenGymDictContainers` between :code:`RlApplications`, the received action is wrapped into such a container under the key \"default\".
+Per default, :code:`AgentApplication::InitiateAction` sends the received action to all connected :code:`ActionApplication`\ s.
+Because data is transmitted via :code:`OpenGymDictContainer`\ s between :code:`RlApplication`\ s, the received action is wrapped into such a container under the key \"default\".
 This method is intended to be overwritten if different behaviour is needed.
-In this way, the action can for example be divided into partial actions that are sent to different :code:`ActionApplications`.
-Alternatively, one could also specify in a part of the action to which :code:`ActionApplications` the action shall be sent.
+In this way, the action can for example be divided into partial actions that are sent to different :code:`ActionApplication`\ s.
+Alternatively, one could also specify in a part of the action to which :code:`ActionApplication`\ s the action shall be sent.